wangchning/vocabulary/Vocabulary.md

 - Can my child be medically examined without my consent?
 - Since when is a loud noise the only sign of resistance and lack of consent?

+### controversy
+A controversy is a dispute or argument in which people express strong opposing views.
+When a popular TV show kills off a well-loved character, there's bound to be a lot of controversy.

+Controversy means a quarrel (often public) involving strong disagreement, but the topic can be as unimportant as a new movie.

 ### convention
 - They defied/flouted/broke with convention by giving up their jobs and becoming self-sufficient.

+### corresponding
+- Being of a nature more or less sensitive to atmospheric influences, I feel a corresponding gloominess.
+- It is as false a stimulant as opium of alcohol, and leaves a orresponding mark.
+- We have only to listen to the universal harmony, and to see that it moves us to corresponding praise.

+### cramp
+When a muscle in your body tenses up painfully, it's a cramp.

 ### counterfeit
 Counterfeit money, goods or documents are not genuine, but have been made to look exactly like genuine ones.